Closed-end fund: Discounts and premiums

 However, financial economists Zvi Bodie, Alex Kane and Alan J. Marcus have opined that the various hypotheses put forth do not fully explain the persistence of discount pricing.

 Recent trends

 The Herzfeld Closed-End Average traded at a discount to net asset value during most of calendar year 2022 and all of 2023, according to the American weekly financial newspaper Barron's.
 This average measures 15 equally-weighted closed-end funds based in the U.S. that invest primarily in U.S. equities.

 Examples

-Among the biggest, long-running closed end funds are:
+Among the largest (by assets under management), and longest-running closed end funds are: